elgehelge/stocknews/README.md

 At the moment Google Finance is the only source supported, but tweets tagged with '$' will be supported soon.
 And maybe more sources will be suported in the future.

-Feel free fork to add the sources you need!!
+Feel free to fork the code and add the sources you need!!!

 Usage
 -----